 At Beth Am, we are an inclusive congregation and welcome the participation of our non-Jewish family members and all family configurations in life cycle events.
 For more information, please contact Jackie Lehner by email or at 215-886-8000 ext: 148 to make an appointment with one of our clergy.

 Planning a wedding or other special simcha (celebration)?
 The warmth of our Clergy and synagogue staff and the inviting nature of our sanctuary will help make your celebration a unique and meaningful experience.
-For additional information and availability, please contact our Executive Director, Karen Kantor at 215-886-8000.
+For additional information and availability, please contact our office at 215-886-8000.

 Brit Milah – The Torah commands us to circumcise our newborn sons on the eighth day of their new lives.
 This powerful ceremony celebrates new life, and also brings our sons into Judaism’s sacred covenant.
 Our clergy can put you in touch with a mohel (ritual circumciser).
 Help parents understand the ceremony, and co-officiate, along with the mohel.

 Baby Namings and Simchat Bat (Joy of A Daughter) – We celebrate the great blessing of all genders of newborns with a ceremony that brings them into the covenant, and confers upon them a Hebrew name.
 Our Clergy can help you think through and design this ceremony, which can take place either at home, or at the synagogue.
 Please let us know as your family grows so that we may extend a warm and personal welcome to your newborn.

 Bar/Bat Mitzvah – Bar/Bat Mitzvah students move from childhood to adulthood.
 As the son or daughter of the commandments, you commit yourself to proud membership of our ancient people.